organom/organom.github.io/aboutme.md

 title: About me
 ---

-My name is Ricardo Gomes (aka organom)
+My name is Ricardo Gomes (aka organom).

 I love technology, researching, making prototypes and sharing ideas.
 I characterize myself as being friendly, passionate, spontaneous, dynamic, organized and a hardworking person that always strives for excellence.

 Creating something new, specially if it can help someone, is my main motivation.